Angus-C-git/DevSheets/README.md

 # [DevSheets](https://devsheets.cybernetic.coffee/)

-A collection of dictionarys and cheatsheets for, programming languages, frameworks &amp; deployment.
+A collection of dictionaries and cheatsheets for, programming frameworks, deployment ...

 **A work in progress, or lack there of.**